-Zixt is a decentralized, secure messaging and authentication platform that leverages a custom blockchain, quantum-resistant cryptographic primitives, and advanced privacy mechanisms.
-This updated whitepaper introduces significant enhancements, including Lyra, a lattice-based zero-knowledge proof (ZKP) scheme for metadata privacy, DHT encryption with DTLS and SPHINCS+-based node authentication for secure peer discovery, and the use of CRYSTALS-Kyber, a quantum-resistant key encapsulation mechanism (KEM), for secure key exchange and message escrow.
-By combining SPHINCS+ for authentication, Kyber for key encapsulation, a multi-node consensus mechanism, and end-to-end encrypted messaging, Zixt offers a robust, privacy-focused platform resilient to classical and quantum threats.
+Zixt is a decentralized, secure messaging and authentication platform leveraging a custom blockchain, quantum-resistant cryptographic primitives, and advanced privacy mechanisms.
+This updated whitepaper introduces significant enhancements, including Lyra, a lattice-based zero-knowledge proof (ZKP) scheme for metadata privacy, DHT encryption with DTLS and SPHINCS+-based node authentication, CRYSTALS-Kyber for quantum-safe key exchange and message escrow, and the adoption of Practical Byzantine Fault Tolerance (PBFT) as the consensus mechanism for robust state synchronization.
+By combining SPHINCS+ for authentication, Lyra for privacy, Kyber for key encapsulation, and PBFT for fault-tolerant consensus, Zixt offers a secure, privacy-focused platform resilient to classical, quantum, and Byzantine threats.